nmarcetic/django_openshift/README.md

 - Twitter bootstrap.
 - django-compressor.

-**Create new app on OpenShift (require OpenShift rhc tool).**

-rhc app create -t python-2.7 -a thenameofyourapp

-**add DB support (replace postgresql-9.2 with your db, see the db support list).**

-rhc cartridge add postgresql-9.2 -a thenameofyourapp
+**My Django app on OpenShift**

+Read OpenShift doc for rhc tool and how to push PJ with git.

 **Go to settings config and def db parameters (settings/prod.py)**